THE HUMAN RIGHTS OF LGBTI PEOPLE: A GROUNDBREAKING NEW REPORT

 • Support the designation of senior posts and sections throughout the UN to advance equal rights and fair treatment for LGBTI people

 "The timely updates from HRLO really helped us navigate a constantly-changing reporting landscape at the Human Rights Council.
 We simply don’t have the capacity to do the in-depth research on the reports and sessions that HRLO followed.
 A great resource!"

-André du Plessis, Executive Director, ILGA (International LGBTI Association)
+André du Plessis, former Executive Director, ILGA (International LGBTI Association)

 The Human Rights Likeminded Office needs your support to develop more outputs in this project, in consultation with other civil society organizations and relevant stakeholders:

 Addressing many more human rights topics, to be discussed in future sessions of the General Assembly and Human Rights Council

 Developing practical proposals for U.N. resolutions, in consultation with LGBTI organizations

 Supporting the 2030 Agenda for Sustainable Development

 Promoting the engagement of LGBTI organizations with the United Nations

 Reviewing the institutional work of the entire U.N. system